 Three steps to change the company's personality

 • Identify your company's personality and behaviours.
 Perform the exercise described above.
 What is the word that describes the personality of your organisation?
 What behaviours do you see that confirm this impression?
 What are the policies, procedures and practices?
 Or rather the unwanted consequences of these?

 • Map these behaviours over the three levels of organisational culture.
-Some of these behaviours will be mapped in relation to artifacts, such as people who leave soon (or later).
+Some of these behaviours will be mapped in relation to artefacts, such as people who leave soon (or later).
 Others will be mapped to shared values, such as not being included in the list above.
 Others will eventually be under appreciated.
 For example, receiving a pay increase of less than a specific percentage is perceived by the employee as a lack of recognition of their work by the company.

 • Go back and change your hires.
 Often, it tends to start with artefacts, such as purchasing an LMS, assuming that we will be very good at training our employees.
 We must, however, understand the underlying assumptions and redefine them, in order to transform the underlying culture.

 If the corporate personality needs a change, it is senior management that has to realise it first and act accordingly to put it into practice.

 About the AuthorFollow on Twitter Follow on Linkedin More Content by Geoffroy De Lestrange